 Trading during these times can be high risk as there is a lot less volume resulting in higher spreads and more volatile moves.
 This is not a place for new traders to be putting on risk and is best suited for experienced traders who have a higher tolerance for risk, and the capital to back it up.

 Aside from the major risks associated with trading in the after-hours, there are some major benefits too.
 Major news events such as earnings occur during the after-market session and create excellent opportunities to take advantage of.
-For instance, Netflix recently posted fourth quarter earnings that sent the stock up over 12 points or 9.5% in just a couple of minutes.

 You also have important economic data that comes out in the morning usually before the market opens that can provide some great trading opportunities.
 These event are more favorable to trade when they first come out as opposed to waiting till the market opens and the news has already been digested and traded on.